scharriere14/ADEV-2008-Programming-2/README.md

 - **Responsibility Disclaimer**: I do not take responsibility if copying my code leads to academic issues, including receiving a grade of 0 or other sanctions.
 It is your responsibility to use these resources ethically and within the guidelines of your academic institution.
 - While efforts are made to keep the repository up-to-date, the owner does not guarantee the accuracy or completeness of the code.

-## Final Grades and Improvement Suggestions
-Below are the final grades received for each assignment, along with suggestions for improvement:

-- **Assignment 1**: 16/16
-  - *Feedback*: Needs a top documentation block.
-Accessories costs were not properly calculated.
-[IMPROVED]

-- **Assignment 2**: 16/16
-  - *Feedback*: Add testing for less than 0 and for 0.
-[IMPROVED]

-- **Assignment 3**: 7.6/8
-  - *Feedback*: Needs more tests.
-CarWashInvoice should have about 40, and SalesQuote about 50.
-[IMPROVED]

-- **Assignment 4**: 16/16
-  - *Feedback*: GoodsAndServicesTaxCharged, ProvincialSalesTaxCharged, and SubTotal should be abstract.
-[IMPROVED]

-- **Assignment 5**: 14/16
-  - *Feedback*: Need to create actual SalesQuotes instead of rewriting the code.
-The Financing class should be used for payments.

-- **Assignment 6**: 13/16
-  - *Feedback*: Packages from resources should be used.
-The "Create Invoice" functionality does not work.
-Simplify package creation code to reduce duplication.

-- **Assignment 7**: 16/16

 ## Repository Structure
 Each directory within this repository corresponds to a specific assignment from the ADEV-2008 course.
 Inside, you'll find the code files along with a brief description of the assignment, the final grade, and any suggestions for improvement.